Water & electrolytes in cranberry juice hydrate you

 Is cranberry juice good for hydration?

 Cranberry juice is packed with vitamins and antioxidants, which are beneficial for the body.
 But, we shouldn’t depend on it for our hydration.
 As all fruit juices, cranberry juice contains too many calories and sugar!
-Most people should avoid the regular consumption of high amounts of cranberry or any other fruit juice.

 Actually, the best way to stay hydrated is to drink a lot of water, and consume a wide variety of foods high in electrolytes.
 Whole fruits, vegetables, seeds, and nuts are great natural sources of the main electrolytes.
-Actually, there are many foods high in magnesium, potassium, and calcium.